2/21/2025

 Analyst at RBC Capital Markets

-Good morning, thanks very much for taking my questions.
+Good morning.
+Thanks very much for taking my questions.
 I'd like to just follow up on Sean's question on the outlook for fiber costs in Germany.
-Your commentary on 2025 will certainly help and I think it's a very powerful.
-If we take a slightly longer term perspective, where do you expect your fiber costs in the country to trend over the next two or three years?
+Your commentary on 2025 was certainly helpful.
+If we take a slightly longer-term perspective, where do you expect your fiber costs in the country to trend over the next two or three years?
 Does that trend get better in 26 and 27?

 speaker